-Source: The Center for Relationship Abuse Awareness
+Source: Stop Relationship Abuse

-Procedures for Campus Disciplinary Action for Sexual Violence, Dating Violence, Domestic Violence, and Stalking
+Procedures for Campus Disciplinary Action for Sexual Violence, Dating Violence, Domestic Violence, and Stalking incident to Public Safety or directly to the Sr. Student Complaint and Conduct Officer in T. 2200, Student Support Center suite.

-Survivors of sexual violence, dating violence, domestic violence and stalking or those witnessing any type of sexual violence, dating violence, domestic violence, and stalking are encouraged to report the incident to Public Safety or directly to the Sr. Student Complaint and Conduct Officer in T. 2200, Student Support Center suite.
+Survivors of sexual violence, dating violence, domestic violence and stalking or those witnessing any type of sexual violence, dating violence, domestic violence, and stalking are encouraged to report the